How to Manually Sync Audio and Video in DaVinci Resolve (2026 Professional Guide)

 Personal Experience: Testing the Limits of Persistence

-The Pros of Manual Sync: You gain total creative control, it works with literally any source regardless of quality, and it forces you to learn the internal rhythm and cadence of your footage.
+The Pros of Manual Sync: You gain total creative control; it works with literally any source regardless of quality; and it forces you to learn the internal rhythm and cadence of your footage.
 The Cons: It is undeniably time-consuming and demands a level of focus that can be mentally exhausting.
 The Verdict: It is a non-negotiable skill.
-Even if you regularly use third-party tools like Pluraleyes, you will eventually encounter a critical clip that fails the automated process.
-In those moments, your manual techniques are the only thing that will save the project.
+Even if you regularly use third-party tools like PluralEyes, you will eventually encounter a critical clip that fails the automated process.
+In those moments, your manual synchronization skills often become the most reliable solution.

 Case Study: The "Silent" Wedding Vows